Finding a female ancestor can be challenging! Here’s how DNA helped break this Scottish genealogy brick wall.

 Lisa Porter has been an avid genealogist since she was a young mom in the early 1990s.
 She’d find herself sitting amidst much-older patrons at the Family History Library, where instead of searching for her pre-schooler’s puzzle pieces, she was searching for the missing puzzle pieces of her family history.

 Since that time–despite hundreds of hours spent with records, online research and DNA results—Lisa could not answer one longstanding “brick wall” question: “Who was my grandmother’s biological mother?”
-And then on January 15, 2019, in a Your DNA Guide mentoring session, Diahan Southard made a suggestion that “broke the whole thing open.”
+And then on January 15, 2019, in a Your DNA Guide coaching session, Diahan Southard made a suggestion that “broke the whole thing open.”

 “Before becoming interested in genealogy, the only thing I knew was that Grandma had often told a story about seeing a woman on the train in Chicago one day who said, ’Do you know me?
 I’m your mother,’ and that Grandma had been adopted by her paternal aunt and uncle after her mother left the family,” says Lisa.
 “There really wasn’t a lot of information.”